 Democrats broadly are facing headwinds this year, burdened by an unpopular president and rising costs.
 In Nevada, high prices for gas are acutely felt by residents of Las Vegas’ sprawling suburbs or those commuting from far-flung rural areas.

-Those same factors could imperil the reelection of Sisolak, whose Republican challenger will emerge from Tuesday’s primary.
+Those same factors could imperil the reelection of Democratic incumbent Gov. Steve Sisolak, who easily secured his party’s nomination and was awaiting his Republican challenger to emerge from Tuesday’s primary.

 In the Nevada governor’s race, Clark County Sheriff Joe Lombardo is considered the favorite in a crowded field and has earned the coveted endorsement from Trump.

-The former president notably snubbed another Republican candidate in the race, former U.S. Sen. Dean Heller.
-Heller was once a critic of Trump and stalled a GOP health care plan, earning Heller a public scolding from the then-president.
-But Heller eventually embraced Trump and yoked his 2018 reelection campaign to the man.
-Heller lost, and Trump blamed it on the senator having once been “really hostile” to him.
+The former president notably snubbed another Republican candidate in the race, former U.S. Sen. Dean Heller, who was once a critic of Trump’s and earned a public scolding from the then-president.

 Also challenging Lombardo is Joey Gilbert, a northern Nevada lawyer and former professional boxer who was outside the U.S. Capitol when it was stormed on Jan.
 6, 2021.
 Like Brown in the Senate race, Gilbert has picked up support from the party’s base.